 Now, the whining and hissing noises from flying shrapnel seemed to be coming from everywhere.
 Then the XO commanded, “Engines all ahead flank, make turns for 28 knots,” followed by a command to the helmsman (me), “Left full rudder.”

 Immediately, I reacted to the command and repeated back the order, “Aye, left full rudder.”
 At the same time, I was rapidly rotating the helm wheel to the left until the rudder angle indicator showed left 30 degrees.
-“My rudder is left full,” I reported…to read the rest of my book “Striking Eight Bells,” use one of the links to various booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+“My rudder is left full,” I reported…to read “Striking Eight Bells,” use one of the links to various booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.